 This Consilient Brief is the start of what is referred to in Soft Landings terms as the ‘Golden Thread’, running from the outset of a project through design and construction, right into building operation.

-BOOM Collective provide the experience and advise to ensure the multiple professions working on the project end up working towards a common end, not a disjointed one.
+BOOM Collective provide the experience and advice to ensure the multiple professions working on the project end up working towards a common end, not a disjointed one.

 The Usable Building Trust, collaborating with “The Edge” (edgedebate.com), have written a paper (Dec 2012) on the new professionalism that is felt to be necessary to design and deliver sustainable, low energy buildings.
 This paper is a ‘call to arms’ across the built environment industry, identifying the pitfalls and building blocks for current built environment professionals and how the industry at large must change.